tokyoking/ctf/heap/tcache/BACKDOOR23/Konsolidator/README.md

 There are some caveats to fake a chunk and turns out `0x453508` is perfect.
 It's near got entries and most importantly mallocable.
 Make sure that `chunk 0 and 1` have *enough size* when we're reading into them to overwrite **free@got**.
 Which is at least `40 bytes` in this case.

 ```
-4 - Malloc twice so fake chunk gets allocated and points to free@got
+4 - Malloc twice so fake chunk gets allocated and points to near free@got
 ```

 ![empty](https://github.com/user-attachments/assets/6ef3a766-c2a5-41ad-b77d-f7ba363b9acb)